Student Wellbeing Services: Your checklist for the first few weeks of term

 Student Wellbeing Services checklist

 - Understand what’s on offer from Student Wellbeing Services.
-Get more info on things like accessibility and disability support, mental health, wellbeing advice, the University Medical Service and the Peer Mentor Scheme.
+Get more info on things like accessibility and disability support, mental health, wellbeing advice, the University Medical Service and Chaplaincy.

-- Save important out-of-ours contacts on your phone.
+- Save important out-of-hours contacts on your phone.
 Most importantly, make sure you know how to get in touch with our Security service, available 24/7, 365 days a year.

 - Check out our mental health services.
 We can talk to you within Bath Spa, and we also work closely with other specialist organisations like the NHS to make sure we can help you access the most appropriate support and treatment for you.

 - Find out what wellbeing services are on offer.
 Did you know we run an eight-week Mindfulness course?
 Look out for updates and dates for the course by following us on Twitter: @BSUwellbeing.